 With more than 100 inhabited Greek islands spread in the two main Greek seas, the Aegean Sea and the Ionian Sea, getting the ferry is the most usual way to move around.
 Although some islands have local airports, taking the ferry is more economic than flying there, especially if you are a large family.
 In fact, there are many suggestions for cheap Greek ferry tickets, if you want to stay on a budget trip.

 Greek ferry tickets prices vary depending on many factors, such as the distance of the island from Athens, the ferry type, the seat type, the popularity of the ferry route, and more.
-For example, if the ferry is high speed, which basically means quicker, then the ferry ticket is more expensive than a normal ferry operating the same route.
+For example, if the ferry is a high speed, which basically means quicker, then the ferry ticket is more expensive than a normal ferry operating the same route.

-Also if you are traveling in Greece with car and you want to board this car in the ferry, when making your Ferry tickets booking, you will notice that the car ferry tickets are pretty expensive in Greece, especially for longer distances.
+Also if you are traveling in Greece with the car and you want to board this car in the ferry, when making your Ferry tickets booking, you will notice that the car ferry tickets are pretty expensive in Greece, especially for longer distances.
 This is why many tourists decide to rent a car when they reach their destination, instead of booking car ferry tickets.
-But generally the passenger ticket prices in Greece are quite reasonable.
+But generally, the passenger ticket prices in Greece are quite reasonable.

 Here are few suggestions on cheap Greek ferry tickets for ferries from Athens or other popular Greek mainland ports.